Chicago Office Prices Lowest Among Gateway Markets

 Lowest sales price among gateway markets

-Year-to-date through May, some $223 million in office sales was recorded, as Chicago office prices stood at $81 per square foot.
+Year-to-date through May, some $223 million in office sales were recorded, as Chicago office prices stood at $81 per square foot.
 That’s lower than the national average of $151.29 per square foot.
 A total of 21 properties exchanged hands, totaling 7 million square feet.

 Coming up next, the Twin Cities saw $177 million in closed office deals at an average of $163 per square foot, while Detroit recorded a small volume of $43 million, with properties trading at $76 per square foot.